-What Does it Take to Be a Child, Family, or School Social Worker?
+What is a Child, Family, or School Social Worker?

 - Consult with parents, teachers, and other school personnel to determine causes of problems, such as truancy and misbehavior, and to implement solutions.

-Child, Family, or School Social Worker Needed Skills
+Things a Child, Family, or School Social Worker Should Know How to Do

-Child, Family, and School Social Workers state the following job skills are important in their day-to-day work.
+These are the skills Child, Family, and School Social Workers say are the most useful in their careers:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.